Scattering and gluon emission in a color field: a light-front Hamiltonian approach: Results

 We first study the evolution of the quark state in the longitudinal momentum $p^+$ phase space.
 Figure~\ref{fig:ppl_Vqg_evolve_8p5_16} shows the evolution of the probabilities of different $p^+$ states, including the $\ket{q}$ sector and the K-segments of the $\ket{qg}$ sector characterized by the gluon longitudinal momentum fraction $z$.
 The probability of each $p^+$ state sums over all states in the transverse momentum space, helicity space, and color space.
 The initial state of the quark is a single quark state with $\vec p_{\perp,Q} = \vec 0_\perp$, $p_Q^+=P^+=8.5~\GeV$, light-front helicity $\lambda_Q=1/2$, and color $c_Q=1$.
 In Fig.~\ref{fig:ppl_Vfree_nophase_8p5_N16}, in the absence of the phase factor, the system oscillates between the initial $\ket{q}$ state and all the $p^+$ states in the $\ket{qg}$ sector.
 In addition, those different $p^+$ states oscillate with the same frequency but with different amplitudes.
 In Fig.~\ref{fig:ppl_Vfree_phase_8p5_N16}, with the phase factor restored, the probability for each $p^+$ state behaves as a damped oscillation.

-To understand the oscillational patterns observed in the simulation via Fig.~\ref{fig:ppl_Vqg_evolve_8p5_16}, we study a simplified 2-mode problem analytically.
-Let us consider the state in a 2-dimensional vector space, corresponding to the two Fock sectors.
+To understand the oscillational patterns observed in the simulation via Fig.~\ref{fig:ppl_Vqg_evolve_8p5_16}, we study a simplified two-mode problem analytically.
+Let us consider the state in a two-dimensional vector space, corresponding to the two Fock sectors.
 The state vector reads

 The interaction operator $V_{qg,I}(x^+)=e^{i\frac{1}{2}P^-_{KE}x^+} V_{qg} e^{-i\frac{1}{2}P^-_{KE}x^+}$ in the matrix form reads